JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     Note: the variable used to group observations into records can be set with the :code:`obs space.obsdatain.obsgrouping.group_variable` YAML option.
 An example of its use can be found in the :ref:`Profile consistency checks <profconcheck_filtervars>` section above.

+  - :code:`override_obs_grouping`: Override observation space grouping.
+Optional parameter.

+    If the observation space has been divided into records according to at least one grouping variable then, by default, the multi-level buddy check will be performed.
+    To override this choice, i.e. to treat each observation in each profile separately, the :code:`override_obs_grouping` option can be set to :code:`true`.
+    Setting this parameter to :code:`true` is only permitted if :code:`num_levels` has been set to 1.
+If :code:`num_levels` has not been set then this parameter will be ignored.

   - :code:`num_zonal_bands`: Number of zonal bands to split the Earth's surface into when building a search data structure.

     Note: Apart from the impact on the speed of buddy identification, both this parameter and :code:`sort_by_pressure` affect the order in which observations are processed and thus the final estimates of gross error probabilities, since the probability updates made when checking individual observation pairs are not commutative.